 Why is drinking too much caffeine bad for you?

-Whilst drinking coffee can be incredibly healthy for you, drinking too much can put a lot of pressure on your body.
-Too much caffeine can have some very unpleasant side effects and can even be dangerous.
+Whilst drinking coffee can be good for you, drinking too much can put a lot of pressure on your body.
+Too much caffeine may have some slightly unpleasant side effects and can even be dangerous, which is why coffee alternatives play a key role.

 Caffeine is a stimulant.
-Whilst drinking small amounts can help you feel alert and increase your metabolism, drinking too much can lead to anxiety, insomnia, digestive issues and even muscle breakdown and addiction (1).
+Whilst drinking small amounts can help you feel alert and increase your metabolism, drinking too much may lead to anxiety, insomnia, digestive issues and even muscle breakdown and addiction.
 Do you notice you get headaches when you miss your morning coffee?
-Well, that’s most likely the addiction kicking in!
+Well, it’s believed that it is most likely the addiction kicking in!
+Coffee alternatives typically contain zero caffeine to help you curb that addiction.

 For safe consumption, it’s recommended that people consume no more than 400mg of caffeine a day.
 That’s around 4 cups of coffee a day.
 If you’re drinking more than that, you should certainly look for coffee alternatives to help break up your intake.

-Coffee substitutes are typically less resource-intensive and easier to grow than coffee beans.
-Coffee is a very thirsty crop and it’s estimated that 18,925 litres of water (2) is required to make up just one kilo of coffee - that’s ~130 litres of water per cup of coffee!
+Coffee alternatives are typically less resource-intensive and easier to grow than coffee beans!
+Coffee is a very thirsty crop and it’s estimated that 18,925 litres of water is required to make up just one kilo of coffee - that’s ~130 litres of water per cup of coffee.

 Not only does it have a large water footprint, but coffee beans are also grown in tropical and subtropical habitats and with increasing popularity, more trees and precious environments have to be cut down.

-When comparing the effects of coffee and coffee substitutes on the environment, it really depends on the ingredient.
-For example, barley only requires 1,423 litres per kilo to grow (3) and chicory requires just 387 litres per kilo!
-Plus, they easily grow in the UK which reduces their carbon footprint.
+When comparing the effects of coffee and coffee alternatives on the environment, it really depends on the ingredient.
+For example, barley only requires 1,423 litres per kilo to grow and chicory requires just 387 litres per kilo - see for yourself here!
+Plus, they easily grow in the UK which significantly reduces their carbon footprint.

 What are the best coffee alternatives during pregnancy?

-When choosing a coffee substitute whilst pregnant, you may wish to avoid chicory.
-Although there’s limited research, drinking too much has been associated with uterine contractions, digestive discomfort and allergic symptoms (4).
+When choosing coffee alternatives whilst pregnant, you may wish to avoid chicory.
+Although there’s limited research, drinking too much has been associated with uterine contractions, digestive discomfort and allergic symptoms.
 Therefore, it’s always recommended to consult a doctor or healthcare professional before drinking coffee substitutes.

-Whilst coffee is packed with antioxidants and can have anti-inflammatory benefits, coffee substitutes such as barley, chicory root and rye also boast an array of nutritional benefits.
+Whilst coffee is packed with antioxidants and is thought to have anti-inflammatory benefits, coffee alternatives and coffee substitutes such as barley, chicory root and rye also boast an array of nutritional benefits.
 Barley is also loaded with vitamins B and E, as well as lots of antioxidants, whereas chicory root has a rather impressive inulin and vitamin E & B profile.
-Inulin is a form of prebiotic fibre, which can help support and boost your gut biome (5).
+Inulin is a form of prebiotic fibre, which may help support and boost your gut biome.
+As you can see, switching to coffee alternatives can be a great choice if you are health conscious.